pawanit17/Bots/README.md

-# Microsoft Bot Framework: A minimalistic bot that asks two numbers from the user and adds them up and returns as a prompt.
+# Microsoft Bot Framework: A minimalistic bot that presents an adaptive card to the user asking two numbers then adds them up and returns the sum as a reply!.

 This bot has been created using [Bot Framework](https://dev.botframework.com).